in28minutes/jpa-with-hibernate/notes.md

 - Master JPA & Hibernate with Spring Boot - Installing Basic Tools

 # JPA Introduction
-- TODO - What is JPA?
+- What is JPA?
    - A quick 5 minute introduction

 # Spring Boot in 10 Steps
-- TODO
-- Step 0 : Spring Boot in 10 Steps - Section Introduction
+- Introduction to the Section
 - Step 1 : Introduction to Spring Boot - Goals and Important Features
 - Step 2 : Developing Spring Applications before Spring Boot
 - Step 3 : Using Spring Initializr to create a Spring Boot Application